nrt-library/nrt-library/index.md

 ## Feedback

-For genera feedback, please send an email to nrtlibrary@gmail.com or just click in the **Feedback** tab at the top navgation bar.
+For general feedback, please send an email to nrtlibrary@gmail.com or just click in the **Feedback** tab at the top navgation bar.

 {% include links.html %}